jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 The default QoS configuration for the datawriter use a volatile durability.
 Only the datareaders matched with the datawriters when the data is written will receive the message.
-The following code shows how to ensure that at least one datareader is present before we write the data:
+The following code shows how to ensure that at least one datareader is present before writing the data:

 ```csharp
 Console.WriteLine("Waiting for a subscriber...");